enwikipedia-acc/waca/CONTRIBUTING.md

 We use v3.1.14 of Smarty currently, and it's probably a better idea to get yourself familiar with it from [their documentation](http://www.smarty.net/docs/en/).
 Useful sections:
 * [Variables](http://www.smarty.net/docs/en/language.syntax.variables.tpl)
 * [Escaping](http://www.smarty.net/docs/en/language.modifier.escape.tpl)

+### Creating a new page

+There's not much to creating a new page, only two things need to happen:

+1. Create your page in the `\Waca\Pages` namespace as a class extending `\Waca\PageBase` (or one of it's subclasses).
+Implement the two required methods: `main()` and `getSecurityConfiguration()`. `main()` should contain your page's logic.
+`getSecurityConfiguration()` should return an instance of SecurityConfiguration, please try and use the static instances where possible.
+2. Register your page in `\Waca\RequestRouter` with an appropriate URL slug.

+You'll probably want to use templates, and remember not to use superglobals.
+Most of the utilities you need should be exposed in PageBase already, and this includes the database (`$this->getDatabase()`)

 [1]: http://www.php-fig.org/psr/psr-1/